ziggy73701/TV-show-status-for-Kometa/README.md

 ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) Or simply download by pressing the green 'Code' button above and then 'Download Zip'.

-### 2️⃣ Extract or move the files to a 'TSSK' subfolder in your Kometa config folder
+### 2️⃣ Extract or move the files to a 'TSSK' folder
-- Go to your Kometa install folder, then config.
-- Create a subfolder named TSSK.
 - Put the files in this subfolder. (`config.example.yml`, `TSSK.py` and `requirements.txt`)

 ### 3️⃣ Install Dependencies